 This works well, but be aware that if you reset note spacing, the positioning will be lost.
-You can see a tutorial on different ways to implement lever changes in the Sibelius Blog article Notating lever changes for lever harps in Sibelius.
+You can see a tutorial on different ways to implement lever changes in the Scoring Notes blog article Notating lever changes for lever harps in Sibelius.